 Diet / Feeding

 Scientists knowledge of the woma python biology is very poor.
-We known that they feed mainly on reptiles like lizards but they do prey on other animals such as small mammals including the introduced rabbit or hare and birds.
+We known that these non-venomous snakes feed mainly on reptiles like lizards but they do prey on other animals such as small mammals including the introduced rabbit or hare and birds.

 Because this technique is slower than constriction in killing the prey, many woma pythons are covered in scars, caused by rodents fighting to defend themselves.
 In captivity, they have been observed wiggling the end of the tail to lure prey.